 Arthur scoffed.
 "Nothing new there then."

 "I guess that settles it then," Arthur said decisively.
-"It's time to officially make magic legal in the kingdom.
+"It's time to officially make magic legal in the kingdom, a little sooner than I'd like if Morgana will be marching on our lands.
 Can I ask you to bring a message back to the Druid clans in Camelot?"

 "Camelot extends the hand of friendship to them, and calls upon them for aid against the witch Morgana."